Amenhotep, son of Hapu: Mortuary temple

 Amenhotep was allowed to build his mortuary temple adjacent to that of the pharaoh.
 This honour is quite rare and indicates that Amenhotep was highly respected by the time of his death, despite the fact that he was a commoner and had only entered civil service at an advanced age, in his late forties.
 Excavated in 1934 or 1935, it measures 45 × 110 metres and is surrounded by three shrines.
 His first courtyard contained a 25 × 26 m water basin of considerable depth, fed by groundwater from the Nile.
 Twenty trees were planted in pits around the basin.
 The temple at the end of the courtyard was adorned with a pillared portico, and the temple was slightly elevated on a terrace.

+An interesting find in Amenhotep's mortuary temple was a lengthy and detailed curse for anyone who disturbed and robbed the tomb.
+The curse read:

+As for [anyone] who will come after me and who will find the foundation of the funerary tomb in destruction…

+as for anyone who will take the personnel from among my people…

+as for all others who will turn them astray…

+I will not allow them to perform their scribal function…

+I will put them in the furnace of the king…